 There are two types of Medicare Drug Plans:

-Medicare Prescription Drug Plan (PDP) – These plans add drug coverage to the Original Medicare Plan and some other types of Medicare plans.
+Medicare Prescription Drug Plan (PDP) – These plans add drug coverage to Original Medicare (Parts A and B) and some other types of Medicare plans.

-Medicare Advantage Plan (MA-PD) – This is an HMO or PPO and other Medicare health plan that includes prescription drug coverage.
-You will get all of your Medicare coverage (Part A and B), including prescription drugs (Part D) through these plans.
+Medicare Advantage Plan (MA-PD) – This is an HMO, or PPO, or other Medicare health plan that includes prescription drug coverage.
+You will get all of your Medicare coverage (Parts A and B), including prescription drugs (Part D) through these plans.

-All Medicare drug plans must offer at least the standard level of coverage as the original Medicare.
+All Advantage Plans must offer at least the standard level of coverage as original Medicare.
 Plans can be flexible in their benefit design and offer different or enhanced benefits.
 Their benefits and costs may change from year to year.

-If you do not enroll when you are first eligible and go without creditable prescription drug coverage for 63 continuous days or more, you may have to pay a late enrollment penalty to join later.
+If you do not enroll when you are first eligible and go without creditable prescription drug coverage for 63 continuous days or more after your Initial Enrollment Period, you may have to pay a late enrollment penalty to join later.
 The penalty amount is based on when you join.
 It is added each month to your Medicare drug plan’s premium for as long as you have a plan.